cryptoparty/handbook/src/chapter_03_publishing_and_distribution/00_publishing_anonymously.md

 **Don't open a social network account associated to your blog.** If you must, keep the level of hygiene that you keep for blogging and never ever login while using your regular browser.
 If you have a public social network life, avoid it all together.
 You will eventually make a mistake.

 **Don't upload video, photo or audio files** without using an editor to modify or erase all the meta data (photos contain information up to the GPS coordinates of the location the photo was taken at) that standard digital cameras, SmartPhones, recorders and other devices add by default.
-The *Metadata Anonymisation Toolkit* might help you with that.
+The *Metadata Anonymisation Toolkit* or *ExifTool* might help you with that.

 **Don't leave a history.** Add X-Robots-Tag to your http headers to stop the searching spiders from indexing your website.
 That should include repositories like the Wayback Machine from archive.org.
 If you don't know how to do this, search along the lines of "Robots Text File Generator".